gschmutz/stream-processing-workshop/04-producing-consuming-kafka-with-nifi/README.md

 > **What you should see:** Log entries showing the deserialized Sensor record content alongside the Kafka partition and offset attributes.

-> **What just happened?** `ConsumeKafkaRecord` reads bytes from the Kafka topic.
+> **What just happened?** `ConsumeKafka` reads raw bytes from the Kafka topic.
 The `AvroReader` strips the 5-byte Confluent wire format prefix, extracts the schema ID, fetches the schema from the `ConfluentSchemaRegistry`, and deserializes the Avro binary payload into a NiFi record. `JsonRecordSetWriter` converts that record back to a JSON representation in the FlowFile content body. `LogAttribute` then logs the attributes and content.